dineshsprabu/ruby-cheerio/README.md

 ```

-The .find method on a cheerio object can be passed with 'selectors' which can be a class, id, element name or all together.
+The .find method on a cheerio object with 'selectors', which can be a class, id, element name or all together.

 ```ruby